jllcalorio/data-analysis-in-python-for-complete-beginners/content/intro.md

   - *Two-way ANOVA:* examines the effect of two factors simultaneously.
   - *Post-hoc tests:* pairwise comparisons following a significant ANOVA result.
 - **Chi-Square Test** – Tests relationships between categorical variables.
   - *Test of Independence:* determines if two categorical variables are related.
+This is usually the case.
   - *Goodness of Fit:* checks if observed data match expected distributions.
+This is when we have a theoretical distribution or percentages.
 " %}

 {% include question.html header="VIII.
 Correlation and Regression" text="